 - Unable to Concentrate: Another sign of sleep deprivation in teens is an inability to concentrate.
 If your teen can’t concentrate in school or when you’re trying to talk to them about something, it may be because they haven’t been getting enough sleep.

-- Mood Swings: Is your daughter go from zero to sixty mood-wise on a regular basis?
-The reason for her mood swings might be sleep deprivation.
+- Mood Swings: Is your child go from zero to sixty mood-wise on a regular basis?
+The reason for their mood swings might be sleep deprivation.
 Children who sleep less than the amount they’re supposed to are 25 percent more likely to misbehave.

 If it’s not just sleep deprivation in teens

 If your teen daughter’s behavioral struggles are caused by something more than sleep deprivation in teens, consider Solstice.
-Solstice is a residential treatment center for teen girls ages 14-18 struggling with emotional and behavioral difficulties like trauma, depression, anxiety, and disordered eating.
+Solstice is a residential treatment center for teen girls and assigned female at birth ages 14-18 struggling with emotional and behavioral difficulties like trauma, depression, anxiety, and disordered eating.